-In 2020, each director earned a fee of \$24,000.
-In addition, the Chair of the Board earned \$24,000 in 2020.
-The Chair of the Audit Committee earned an additional \$7,000 in 2020.
-The Chair of the Compensation Committee earned an annual fee of \$4,000 in 2020.
-The Chair of the Corporate Governance and Nominating Committee earned an annual fee of \$2,500 in 2020.
-The Chair of the Health, Safety, Environment and Social Responsibility Committee earned an annual fee of \$3,000 in 2020.
-The Chair of the Mt Todd Strategy Committee(1) of the Board earned an additional \$3,000.
-The directors also earned a fee ranging from \$400 to \$1,200 per meeting held during 2020.
-On May 2, 2020, each member of the Board was awarded 60,000 DSUs valued at \$34,800 at the time of issuance.
+The base cash remuneration to directors includes an annual retainer and Chair fees.
+Each director earns an annual retainer fee of \$32,000.
+In addition, the Chair of the Board earns \$20,000.
+The Chair of the Audit Committee earns an annual fee of \$7,000.
+The Chair of the Compensation Committee earns an annual fee of \$4,000.
+The Chair of the Corporate Governance and Nominating Committee earns an annual fee of \$3,000.
+The Chair of the Health, Safety, Environment and Social Responsibility Committee earns an annual fee of \$3,000.
+In 2023, each member of the Board was awarded DSUs valued at the time of issuance in the preceding table.
 The Common Shares issuable pursuant to these DSUs will be issued at the time each director leaves their position on the Board.
 The Corporation also reimburses directors for out-of-pocket expenses related to their attendance at meetings.
 No other amounts were paid or are payable to directors of the Corporation for committee participation or special assignments.

-The total aggregate cash remuneration paid or payable by the Corporation and its subsidiaries during the financial year ended December 31, 2020 (i) to the directors of the Corporation, in their capacity as directors of the Corporation and any of its subsidiaries, was \$227,900, and (ii) to the named executive officers of the Corporation and any of its subsidiaries who received in their capacity as officers or employees of the Corporation aggregate remuneration in excess of C\$150,000, was \$859,200.
-This sum includes compensation paid to named executive officers pursuant to retirement savings plan of \$34,200.
+The total aggregate cash remuneration paid or payable by the Corporation and its subsidiaries during the financial year ended December 31, 2023 (i) to the directors of the Corporation, in their capacity as directors of the Corporation and any of its subsidiaries, was \$126,758, which reflects a 30% reduction in the cash retainer that was paid in DSUs and (ii) to the named executive officers of the Corporation and any of its subsidiaries who received in their capacity as officers or employees of the Corporation aggregate remuneration in excess of C\$150,000, was \$998,453.
+This sum includes compensation paid to named executive officers pursuant to retirement savings plan of \$37,650.